 The space will then be shaped, cleaned, and filled with gutta-percha.
 Gutta-percha is a biocompatible material that is somewhat similar to rubber.
 Cement will be applied on top to ensure that the root canals are completely sealed off.
 Usually, a temporary filling will be placed to restore functionality to the tooth prior to the permanent restoration procedure.
 During the final visit, a permanent restoration or crown will be placed.

-If you have questions or concerns about endodontic procedures, please contact our dental office.
+If you have questions or concerns about endodontic procedures, please contact our root canal Kissimmee team.

 Cracked and fractured teeth are common dental problems.
 As people retain their natural teeth longer (due to advances in dental technology), the likelihood of cracked teeth increases.
 There are many reasons why teeth may crack, for example, biting on hard objects, trauma, grinding and clenching of teeth.
 All of these behaviors place the teeth under extra strain and render them more susceptible to cracking.

 When tooth enamel is cracked, pain can become momentarily debilitating.
 In the absence of pressure on the crack, there may be no discomfort.
 However, as the cracked tooth performs a biting action, the crack widens.
 The pulp and inner workings of the tooth then become exposed, and painful irritation occurs.
 As pressure is released again, the two parts of the crack fuse back together, and pain subsides.
 If left untreated, the pulp becomes irreversibly damaged and constantly painful.
 The resulting pulp infection can affect the bone and soft tissue surrounding the tooth.